 I recommend wearing it for 8-12 hours a day with light compression for best results.

 Now I want to hear from you.

-Have you used an abdominal binder after giving birth?
+Have you used an abdominal binder after a cesarean delivery?

 Did you like it?

 Do you have any belly binding tips for other postpartum moms?

 Get Four Free Workouts To Help Strengthen Your Pelvic Floor & Heal Your Mommy Tummy!

 Brittany N Robles, MD, MPH, CPT

 Brittany Robles is a full-time OBGYN, a NASM certified personal trainer, and health & fitness, expert.
 She holds a Masters of Public Health degree in maternal health with a special interest in exercise and nutrition.
 She is also the co-author of The White Coat Trainer.
 Learn more about her here.